geomstats/geomstats/CONTRIBUTING.md

 Every project on GitHub uses [issues][link_issues] slightly differently.

-The following outlines how the ``fMRIPrep`` developers think about these tools.
+The following outlines how the ``geomstats`` developers think about these tools.

 * **Issues** are individual pieces of work that need to be completed to move the project forwards.
 A general guideline: if you find yourself tempted to write a great big issue that